 Think about your nonprofit website like your car: it needs different levels of regular, occasional, and annual maintenance to ensure passenger safety and optimal enjoyment.
 As your vehicle to success, your website needs just as much TLC as your car!
 This includes regular fixes like oil changes every 3,000 miles.
 It also requires occasional check-ups on the air and fuel filters.
 And annually, you should get your battery, power steering fluid, and brakes looked at too.

-1. Check website responsiveness to varying browsers and devices
+5. Check New content for responsiveness to varying browsers and devices

 When I grew up (in the early 2000s), my family had a shared desktop computer in an office.
 Us kids would switch off every hour to complete our homework and play internet games.
 Now, kids as early as 10 years old walk around with smartphones, tablets, and laptops!
 To cater to diverse internet users, it’s important to assess your website’s responsiveness to varying browsers and devices.
-Check if your website responds well to browsers such as Firefox, Internet Explorer, Google Chrome, Safari, and more.
+Check any new content you added to your website to make sure it responds well to browsers such as Firefox, Google Chrome, Safari, and more.
 Also, pull up the website on a phone, laptop, and tablet to ensure it runs smoothly on different devices.
 If everything appears as you designed it to on all mediums, you will have a better chance of keeping visitors on your page and converting them to constituents.

 We all know what it’s like to see a scattered website verses a clean website: we immediately lose interest if the website doesn’t load properly on our device and we’re less likely to visit it again.
 By checking this weekly, you will keep visitors engaged and coming back for more.